Anuswar/anuswarrrao/README.md

-# Anuswar R Rao's Portfolio 🚀
+# Simple Portfolio 🚀

-Welcome to the GitHub repository for Anuswar R Rao's portfolio website!
+Welcome to the GitHub repository for a Simple portfolio website!
 This repository contains the source code for the website showcasing Anuswar's projects and information.
 Feel free to explore, learn, and contribute.

 ## 🚀 Getting Started